MicrosoftDocs/appcenter-docs/docs/transition/macos-sdk-migration.md

 ### Analytics

 The HockeySDK collects metrics per default.
-The App Center SDK does not collect any (analytics) metrics per default.
+The App Center SDK doesn't collect any (analytics) metrics per default.
 To collect metrics using the App Center SDK, pass `MSACAnalytics` to the `start:` method.

 #### [Objective C](#tab/objc/)